0v0V/0v0V.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a M.S. student at Kyung Hee University, advised by Prof. Jung Uk Kim.
+I am a M.S.
+Student in [VAI Lab](https://visualai.khu.ac.kr/home) at Kyunghee University, advised by Prof. Jung Uk Kim.
-I currently conduct research at the Visual Artificial Intelligence Lab ([VAI Lab](https://visualai.khu.ac.kr/home))

 My work aims to address key challenges in **multimodal learning** and **data-centric AI**.
 In particular, I explore **user-controllable video captions** using large vision-language models (MLLMs + LLMs), and how to design **robust detection systems under incomplete labels** in multispectral data.

 Drawing from these experiences, I aim to contribute to data-efficient AI systems that perform reliably in real-world conditions.